Hierarchical Overlapping Belief Estimation by Structured Matrix Factorization: Experiments

 \section{Experiments}

-In this section, we first evaluate the approach on a synthetic dataset, where we compare our model to standard NMF and NMTF algorithms.
-In NMF, the mixture matrix $B$ becomes the identity matrix, whereas in NMTF it is treated as an unknown to be learned during the decomposition.

-We also apply our BSMF to real-world Twitter datasets with multiple overlapping beliefs.
-Our model is compared to six different baselines and three model variants.
-The empirical results show that BSMF beats the baselines substantially.
+In the section, we evaluate \textit{Belief Structured Matrix Factorization (BSMF)} using both a synthetic dataset and real-world Twitter datasets with hierarchical overlapping beliefs.
+Our model is compared to six baselines and three model variants.
+We elaborate the experimental settings and results below.
+The code base and additional analytical and experimental results could be found in github \footnote{https://github.com/ycq091044/narrative-detection}.